 3. Catalog all your discoveries.

 As each workday passes, you’ll experience situations that are worth noting.
 Perhaps there’s a bug in a new product, or a prospect asked a question that would be beneficial to share with the rest of your team.
-By taking notes and cataloging your discoveries, you can create a knowledge base article and share with others.
+By taking notes and cataloging your discoveries, you can create knowledge base articles and share with others.

 4. Don’t neglect images.